Naks702/Blouberg-Tournament/README.md

 Logo
 will be adjusted to be reponsive as per device

+//part 3
+fixed mobile optimised Menu as per Feedback from part 2

 <!--
 moble screenshot -->
 Mobile device optimisations - Tablet and Screenshot